Three refugee camps on the West Bank have been evacuated, Katz announces. The stated intention is to "not allow residents to return".

 About 3 million Palestinians live on the West Bank, but also several hundred thousand Israeli settlers.

 Israel's grip on the West Bank began with the occupation of the area during the Six-Day War in 1967.
 Since then, it has been under military occupation, awaiting a final peace agreement.
-But there are also strong right-wing forces in Israel who believe that the country has a right to large parts of or the entire West Bank.
+But there are also strong right-wing forces in Israel that believe the country has a right to large parts of or the entire West Bank.

 The Palestinian self-government on the West Bank is led by the secular party Fatah.